mayocube/craft-laravel-mix/README.md

 To install Laravel Mix Cache Busting, follow these steps:

 1. Download & unzip the file and place the `laravelmix` directory into your `craft/plugins` directory
-2.  -OR- do a `git clone https://github.com/Wiejeben/laravelmix` directly into your `craft/plugins` folder.
+2.  -OR- do a `git clone https://github.com/Wiejeben/laravelmix.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
 3. Install plugin in the Craft Control Panel under Settings > Plugins
 4. The plugin folder should be named `laravelmix` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

+To setup Laravel Mix:
+1. First of all, make sure you understand how Laravel Mix is build up and how to maintain it: [Official documentation](https://laravel.com/docs/5.4/mix)
+2. Copy `package.json` and `webpack.mix.js` to the root of your Craft CMS installation
+3. Create predefined `resources/assets/js/app.js` and `resources/assets/sass/app.scss`
+4. Run `npm install` to gather the required node dependencies
+5. Specify the public path in `webpack.mix.js` to be `public`: `mix.setPublicPath('public')`
+6. See [Running Mix]https://laravel.com/docs/5.4/mix#running-mix to learn about how to get webpack to run

 Laravel Mix works on Craft 2.4.x and Craft 2.5.x.